 When cycling through London's busy traffic, it is essential to wear a helmet.
 Some people also opt for facemasks.
 It's very important to be seen by other road users, so wear reflective clothing and make sure your lights are working.
 Safety tips and scenic cycle routes can be found on our London Cycle Paths page and at:

-The Transport for London website features a host of useful resources for cyclists.
-You can order printed guides and maps covering the whole of London, discover new leisure routes, get advice on safety and find out about cycling training sessions.
-Transport for London's Journey Planner is a handy tool for cyclists as well as those wanting to plan a journey on public transport.
-Use the advanced options to plan your cycle route.
+The www.tfl.gov.uk/cycling pages feature a host of useful resources for cyclists.
+You can order printed guides and maps covering the whole of London, find out about cycling training sessions and use a handy journey planner tool to choose the type of cycle route you want – easy, moderate or fast.